 Where the ships of the past make history & the 1914 built MV Doulos Story

-Photographs on ssmaritime and associate pages are by the author or from the author’s private collection.
-In addition there are some images that have been provided by Shipping Companies and private photographers or collectors.
-Credit is given to all contributors.
-However, there are some photographs provided to me without details regarding the photographer/owner concerned.
-I hereby invite if owners of these images would be so kind to make them-selves known to me in order that due credit may be given.
+Photographs on ssmaritime and associate pages are either by the author or from the author’s private collection.
+In addition there are some images and photographs that have been provided by Shipping Companies or private photographers or collectors.
+Credit is given to all contributors, however, there are some photographs provided to me without details regarding the photographer or owner concerned.
+Therefore, I hereby invite if owners of these images would be so kind to make them-selves known to me (my email address can be found at the bottom of the page on www.ssmaritime.com), in order that due credit may be given.

 ssMaritime is owned & © Copyright by Reuben Goossens - All Rights Reserved